Samridh309/Metraplan-AI/README.md

 5. **(Optional) Build/Serve Frontend Assets:**
    - If using a custom build system for JavaScript assets, follow the instructions in the frontend directory (if provided).

+6. **Deploy Frontend to Vercel:**
+   - The frontend can be deployed on [Vercel](https://vercel.com/) for fast, global delivery.
+Simply connect your repository and follow the Vercel deployment guide for static or frontend assets.

 ---